 Babycakes Muffin Company

 Looking for something sweet?
 Babycakes Muffin Company, located at 223 W. Washington St. in the center of town, offers a variety of sweets including muffins and croissants, sandwiches, wraps, salads, paninis, breakfast burritos, quiche, coffee, and handcrafted drinks.
 Gluten-free options available!
 My personal favorite is the blueberry muffin; packed with fresh blueberries!
+Outdoor seating available during the summer months.

-Downtown Marquette Farmer’s Market
+Downtown Marquette Michigan Farmer’s Market

 If you’re looking for fresh, local produce, visit the Downtown Marquette Farmer’s Market Saturday mornings from 9am – 1pm, May 17 – October 25, and 10am – 1pm, November 1 – November 15 in Marquette Commons.
 Visitors can purchase fresh fruit and vegetables, honey, jam, baked goods, fresh ground/brewed coffee, textiles, eggs, and other crafts.

-Gear for Hiking Adventures:
+Gear for Your Marquette Adventures:

 Note: This post contains affiliate links.
 If you choose to make a purchase based on my recommendation, I make a small kickback at no additional cost to you.

-A visit to Marquette is always an adventure, regardless of the season.
+A visit to Marquette Michigan is always an adventure, regardless of the season.
 Whether you plan to spend a day or a week in Marquette, enjoy an active lifestyle or relaxation, you will find no shortage of scenic views, friendly people, great food and drinks, nature, history, and adventure.

 Enjoy your visit to Marquette, Michigan!